LEGAL AID

 Oregon’s legal aid offices – through the Oregon Law Center, Legal Aid Services of Oregon, and the Center for NonProfit Legal Services, Inc. – provide free civil legal services to low-income and elderly Oregonians in all 36 Oregon counties in 17 communities.
 Legal aid prioritizes civil needs involving food, shelter, medical care, income maintenance, and physical safety.

-Legal Aid Services of Oregon’s Disaster Relief Program assists low-income Oregonians who were impacted by the 2020 wildfires.
+Legal Aid Services of Oregon’s Disaster Relief Program assists low-income Oregonians who were impacted by the 2020 and 2021 wildfires.
 We provide free legal assistance on many wildfire-related legal issues, including denials of FEMA assistance.

 If you do not qualify for legal aid assistance, you may seek free legal advice and help with your FEMA appeal through the Oregon State Bar’s Disaster Legal Assistance Hotline: (800) 452-7636 or (503) 684-3763.
 You can also visit https://www.osbar.org/public/